 Learn how to preserve food

-Food waste is a huge issue in the United States, but learning how to preserve food can help cut down on that.
+Food waste is a huge issue in the United States, but learning how to preserve food (Six Dollar Family) can help cut down on that.
 When you reduce waste in the kitchen, you reduce wasted money.
 You can learn how to can foods to help reduce the amount of wasted meats, fruits and vegetables.
 Buying a dehydrator is a great way to preserve food as well.

 Learn to Catch a Fish